| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 against overlooking all the seemingly insignificant but very important

+details.
 3. Forgetting You Are Buying a Business - Owning investment property

 carries with it a great potential for creating wealth and... some potentially